d2a4u/meteor/website/content/docs/api/batchactions/index.md

 The settings for this default is based on AWS SDK's default for `DynamoDbRetryPolicy`.

+## De-duplication

+DynamoDB batch write action has validation on performing multiple operations on the same item, such as, create and delete the same item in the same batch request. `meteor` provides de-duplication internally such that, within a batch, the later action is chosen over all previous actions on the same item.
+This also helps to reduce cost by not performing the same actions multiple times.
+The drawback is that calls to DynamoDB cannot be done in parallel.
+However, the library also support batch actions where de-duplication is done by the caller.

 ## Batch Get

 The following scenarios are supported by `batchGet` methods: